Shiffrin takes slalom to move within 1 win of Vonn's record - WHIZ News

-ZAGREB, Croatia (AP) — Mikaela Shiffrin won the first women’s World Cup race of 2023 on Wednesday to move within one victory of Lindsey’s Vonn record.
+ZAGREB, Croatia (AP) — Mikaela Shiffrin felt “really excited” Wednesday after winning the first women’s World Cup race of 2023.

+And it wasn’t because she had just moved within one victory of Lindsey Vonn’s record.

 American standout Vonn set the women’s record of 82 before retiring in 2019.
 The overall best mark is 86, from Swedish great Ingemar Stenmark.

 “I’m happy, I’m incredibly happy.
-I mean, I had so much fun skiing today and it was really my best skiing both runs today,” said Shiffrin, who beat runner-up Petra Vlhová by 0.76 seconds.
+I mean, I had so much fun skiing today and it was really my best skiing both runs today,” said Shiffrin, who beat runner-up Petra Vlhová by 0.76 seconds, with the rest of the field finishing more than 1.20 off the pace.

 Shiffrin certainly has been more than just good enough in recent weeks.